Non-stabilizerness and entanglement from cat-state injection

 As explained in the previous section, the original cat states defined in Eq.~\eqref{eq: definition of cat states} have been exploited in two main contexts.
 In Ref.~\cite{Qassim2021}, they were used as a convenient tool for finding lower-rank decompositions of $\left| T \right>^{\otimes n}$ leading to the improvements on the upper bounds of the cost of classical simulation of quantum computation with magic states $\left| T \right>^{\otimes n}$.
 On the other hand, Ref.~\cite{Kissinger+2022} explores the decompositions of cat states directly in order to achieve a heuristic improvement of their (strong) classical simulator using ZX-calculus.

 Motivated and inspired by these works, here we aim to explore resource states that are both magic and entangled, expanding their realm of applicability beyond the classical simulation of quantum circuits.
-To that end, we start by defining and characterizing a new (infinite) family of cat states, $\left| \mathrm{cat}^*_m \right>$.
-Then, we construct an explicit magic state injection gadget, which we dub \textit{cat-gadget}, that uses these new cat states to inject a family of $m$-qubit unitaries $V_m\,$.
+To that end, we start by defining and characterizing an infinite family of cat states, $\left| \mathrm{cat}^*_m \right>$.
+Then, we construct an explicit magic state injection gadget, which we dub \textit{cat gadget}, that uses these \textit{star} cat states to inject a family of $m$-qubit unitaries $V_m\,$.

-One reason for introducing this new family of cat states (rather than using the original one) is the recognition that $\left| \mathrm{cat}^*_m \right>$ has the same RoM as $\left| \mathrm{cat}_{m+1} \right>$ whilst having one less qubit.
+One reason for exploring this family of star cat states (rather than using the original one) is the recognition that $\left| \mathrm{cat}^*_m \right>$ has the same RoM as $\left| \mathrm{cat}_{m+1} \right>$ whilst having one less qubit.
 As a consequence, these two states hold the potential of injecting unitaries with the same number of $T$ gates.
 This will be discussed further in due time.

 We exploit three main applications for our cat gadget.
 First, in a more direct connection with the prior works~\cite{Qassim2021} and~\cite{Kissinger+2022}, we investigate if the classical simulation of quantum circuits can be sped up by the search for patterns $V_m$, in analogy to the ZX simulator reviewed in Sec.~\ref{subsec: Background - Classical simulation}.
 Then, we capitalize on the properties of $\left| \mathrm{cat}^*_m \right>$ states by (i) analyzing how the distillation of these states has the potential for resource reduction in actual quantum computations; and (ii) showing how the injection of (only) these states into otherwise non-entangling Clifford circuits leads to the appearance of scrambling, which, as we discussed, is associated with quantum computational advantage.